 Motor Neuron Disease

-Almost everyone has a family member, a relative, a friend or a co-worker, who has suffered from a major, possibly fatal illness.
-It is a sad truth and an unavoidable series of events in people lives.
-The reality is, when these life threatening events do occur, it’s good to know that you have put the protection in place for yourself and your family.
-The following are statistics collected from various organizations that are in the business of driving awareness for finding the cure.
+Almost everyone has a family member, a relative, a friend or a co-worker who has suffered from a significant, possibly fatal illness.
+It is a sad truth and an unavoidable series of events in people’s lives.
+The reality is, when these life-threatening events do occur, it’s good to know that you have put the protection in place for yourself and your family.
+The following are statistics collected from various organizations that are driving awareness for finding the cure.
 The numbers speak for themselves.

 - 1 in 4 Canadians will contract some form of heart disease 75,000 Canadians suffer heart attacks each year